RehabSapour/Askme_project/README.md

 # My ASKFM Project
-- This project is a simplified form of Ask FM using some object-oriented programming concepts.
+- This project is a simulatin of Ask FM using some object-oriented programming concepts.
 - This project was made using the C++ language and the file system.

 # Project Features: